lluque42/push_swap/README.md

-        * From the stack A perspective, how many rotations IN THE BEST DIRECTION are needed to put it in a state where pushing the top element in stack B (the one that is currently being analyzed) makes it land in the best position sorting-wise.
+        * From the stack A perspective, how many rotations IN THE BEST DIRECTION are needed to put it in a state where pushing the top element in stack B (the one that is currently being analyzed) makes it land in the best position sorting-wise, that is, maintaining a circularly sorted stack A.
-    * For both cost_a and cost_b the following convention is adopted: a positive value means that rotations are performed in the "next" direction while a negative value means that rotations are performed in the "prev" direction.
+    * For both cost_a and cost_b the following convention is adopted: a positive value means that rotations are performed in the ra() direction (up: top goes to bottom).
+This is equivalent to the dlclst "prev" direction.
+A negative cost_a or cost_b value means that rotations are performed in the rra() direction (down: bottom goes to top).
+This is equivalent to dlcslt "next" direction.
     * The total_cost for the current element in stack B being analyzed depends on the absolute values of cost_a and cost_b and their signs as
     follows:
-        * If cost_a and cost_b have the **same sign**, this implies that simultaneous rotations on both stacks **MAY** be performed.
+        * If cost_a and cost_b have the **same sign**, this implies that **simultaneous rotations on both stacks MAY** be performed.
 In this case, the total_cost is the sum of:
             * The absolute value of the difference of cost_a and cost_b.
 This is the number of the common rotations in the same direction for